Chantal Akerman

-According to multiple critics and film scholars, Akerman's influence on feminist and avant-garde cinema is substantial, with at least one scholar calling her "one of the most significant directors of our times."

 Early life and education

-Akerman was born in Brussels, Belgium, to Holocaust survivors from Poland.
+Akerman was born in Brussels, Belgium, to Jewish Holocaust survivors from Poland.
 She was the older sister of Sylviane Akerman, her only sibling.
-Her mother, Natalia (Nelly), survived years at Auschwitz, where her own parents were murdered.
+Her mother, Natalia (Nelly), survived for years at Auschwitz, where her own parents were murdered.
 From a young age, Akerman and her mother were exceptionally close, and her mother encouraged her to pursue a career rather than marry young.